Terms of Service

 - redistribute content from Membrana.

 (1) This section applies to all the content and data submitted to us via all the methods of submission (online form, email. and post).
 Submitted content is not the same as published content.
 Submitted content is not necessary the content that is published publicly on our various services (for published content, the submitter agrees to the Publishing Agreement in addition to Terms of Service).
 The publishing agreement is a mutual agreement between the publisher (Membrana) and the author, which is settled individually prior to publishing.
 Submission is processed via our online forms (Proposal, Submission, Contact Form, and all the Subscription options forms), through email (@membrana.org addresses) and via post to our office address.
-You are solely responsible for any data, text, software, music sound, images, photographs, graphics, video, messages, files, or other materials (“content”) which is transmitted, posted, or distributed by you through Membrana.
+You are solely responsible for any data, text, software, music sound, images, photographs, graphics, video, messages, files, or other materials (“content”), which are transmitted, posted, or distributed by you through Membrana.